 There are many official events that take place in the days leading up to the Rose Bowl.
 You can find a complete list of these events on the official website.
 These include team tailgates, battle of the bands, and the Rose Bowl Hall of Fame Induction.
 I recommend attending at least some of these events.
 They are a great way to build excitement for the game.

 The Rose Bowl is not called the Granddaddy of Them All for nothing!
 This is one of the oldest and best bowl games in existence.
 From amazing floats to energetic marching bands to thrilling college football, you can’t beat it when it comes to excitement and entertainment.
 If you ever get the opportunity to attend the Rose Bowl, you should take it.
 It will be an experience you will never forget!
-I hope these tips help you get the most out of the Rose Bowl experience.
+And these tips help you get the most out of the Rose Bowl experience.
 For more tips, see how to maximize your bowl game experience, how to get football tickets, and surviving football games with kids.
 Happy travels!